Need Help? Give us a call.

 Another great thing about Facebook is that it allows customers to directly engage with your business—so even if you don’t have a real store, or don’t want to provide a number, you can direct your followers to contact you via Facebook’s messenger or on the page itself.

-Now onto the fun part!
+Now onto the fun part of creating a business Facebook page!
 You’ll need to choose an image for your Facebook page’s Profile Picture and Cover Photo.

 For your Profile Picture, decide what you want the “face” of your business page to be—you could choose your business’s logo (a great option if you’re looking for brand recognition) or a picture of your store.
 If your business is online-based or you freelance online, you could do an image that represents your work.
 Most importantly, you want your profile picture to showcase an easily recognizable aspect of your business—we recommend using your business’s logo or an image of your store with some sort of sign or signifier that indicates this is your unique business.